tigera-solutions/cc-eks-egress-gw/modules/module-4-connect-calicocloud.md

 # Connect your cluster to Calico Cloud

-**Goal:** Connect a cluster to the Calico Cloud management plane.

-IMPORTANT: In order to complete this module, you will need to create a [Calico Cloud trial account](https://www.calicocloud.io/).
+> **Notes**: In order to complete this module, you will need to create a [Calico Cloud trial account](https://www.calicocloud.io/).
 Issues with being unable to navigate menus in the UI are often due to browsers blocking scripts - please ensure that you disabled all blocker scripts.

 ## Step 1 - Creating a Calico Cloud trial account